-Country eligibility for Certificates of recognition
+Country eligibility for certificates of recognition

-If you hold valid foreign seafarer qualifications under the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW), and you are an Australian citizen, permanent resident or hold a current Australian work visa you can apply for a certificate of recognition.
+If you hold valid foreign seafarer certificates under the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW), and you are an Australian citizen, permanent resident or hold a current Australian work visa you can apply for a certificate of recognition.

-Countries that we recognise qualifications
+Countries whose certificates we recognise

 - Hong Kong

 - Papua New Guinea

 - Sri Lanka